Dalevon Campbell: Los Angeles Chargers

 After going unselected in the 2025 NFL draft, Campbell signed with the Los Angeles Chargers as an undrafted free agent following a successful tryout.
 Despite leading the team with eight receptions for 147 yards during the preseason, he was waived on August 26, 2025.

 Carolina Panthers

 On August 27, 2025, one day after being waived by the Chargers, Campbell was claimed off waivers by the Carolina Panthers.
 He was waived on September 30 with an injury designation and reverted to injured reserve the next day.
 Campbell was released on October 10.

 Los Angeles Chargers (second stint)

 On October 15, 2025, Campbell signed with the Los Angeles Chargers' practice squad.
+On December 8, he was elevated to the active roster.
+Campbell signed a reserve/futures contract with Los Angeles on January 13, 2026.

+On August 30, 2026, Campbell was waived/injured by the Chargers.